 - Seek credible information from both sides of an issue: conservative and liberal; religious and atheist; industrialized and developing nations; etc.

 - Use databases that aren't influenced by your previous web searches, for example:

-- Experiment with tech solutions, such as How to Burst Your Filter Bubble offered by the University Library at University of Illinois at Urbana-Champaign.
+- Experiment with tech solutions, such as How to Burst Your Filter Bubble from the Waterford Institute of Technology Libraries.

 - Talk to people who hold views different from yours.
 That solution is offered by Eli Pariser, who wrote a book and did a Ted talk on filter bubbles.